cwyatt29/Q3-Engineering-Notebook/README.md

 ## 6. Temperature Sensor

 Used Circuit Python and a temp sensor to detect and display the current temp on an LCD screen.
 I learned that your time is better spent looking for someone elses code rather than writing your own code.
-Ciruit Python tends to be unesscary for easier tasks that dont require multiple outputs.
+Ciruit Python tends to be unecessary for easier tasks that dont require multiple outputs.
 This assignment is much simplier to do in C++